 In short, false positives are mislabelled surveillance alerts that indicate there is suspicious behaviour, when actually, there isn’t.
 Regulators mandate that every alert generated by trade or communication surveillance systems must be reviewed.
 So these false alerts present a serious problem for financial organisations.

-With teams spending so much time closing erroneous alerts, firms are becoming unstuck.
+With teams spending so much time closing erroneous alerts, firms are coming unstuck.
 Their automated surveillance systems are in effect adding to their workload, instead of optimising it.

 So we know the culprit, but how do we solve the problem?
 We believe the first step is with better data processing techniques.